karminer60/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-a function cabe called within another function
+a function can be reused while a method cannot

 3. What is closure?